 Prosecutors: No charges for teen who deputies slammed down

-FORT LAUDERDALE, Fla. – Prosecutors aren't filing charges against a Florida teen who was arrested after deputies pepper-sprayed him and slammed his head into the ground.
+FORT LAUDERDALE, Fla. – Prosecutors aren't filing charges against a Florida teen arrested after deputies pepper-sprayed him and slammed his head into the ground.

-The Broward County State Attorney's Office released a statement Tuesday saying no charges would be filed against the 15-year-old following last week's altercation in Tamarac.
-The prosecutors say an investigation into the deputies is ongoing.
+The Broward County State Attorney's Office released a statement Tuesday that no charges would be filed against the 15-year-old following last week's altercation in Tamarac.
+The prosecutors say an investigation of the deputies continues.

 The deputies responded to a fight Thursday outside a McDonald's where about 200 students had gathered.
 Authorities say the teen picked up a phone belonging to a student being detained.

 Video shows Sgt.
 Greg LaCerra sprayed the teen after he stood up and appeared to say something.
-LaCerra then threw him to the ground and Deputy Christopher Krickovich slammed his head twice and punched him.
+LaCerra then threw him down and Deputy Christopher Krickovich slammed his head twice and punched him.
+The teen wasn't seriously hurt.

-Krickovich was placed on restricted duty.
+Krickovich was placed on suspended status.
 His union says he acted in self-defense.
-The teen wasn't seriously hurt.